zonemaster/zonemaster-backend/docs/API.md

 A *test id*.

-If the test has been run with the same domain name within an interval of 10 mins (hard coded), then the new request does not trigger a new test, but returns with the results of the last test
+If a test has been run with the same parameters (as listed below) not more than "reuse time" ago, then a new request will not trigger a new test.
+Instead the `test id` of the previous test will be returned.
+The default value of "reuse time" is 600 seconds, and can be set by the [`age_reuse_previous_test`] key in the configuration file.

+The parameters that are compared when to determine if two requests are to be considered to be the same are `domain`, `ipv6`, `ipv4`, `nameservers`, `ds_info`, `profile`, `priority` and `queue`.

 #### `"error"`